underscoreio/jobby/README.md

 # Jobby

+Automation of converting spreadsheet data into markdown for job opportunities.

 > "Yes, Harry Potter!” said Dobby at once, his great eyes shining with excitement.
 “And if Dobby does it wrong, Dobby will throw himself off the topmost tower, Harry Potter!”

 > “There won’t be any need for that,” said Harry hastily.”

-An adaptation of the Google Sheets "quick start" example to fetch a Google Spreadsheet of Job Opportunities and format them into a markdown file.
+An adaptation of the Google Sheets "quick start" example.

 ## Usage